For Models DL01, DL03 and DL04

 Attach the Cups to the Band

 Note: the curve of the band is slightly shorter than the curve of the cup.
 When sewing the cup to the band the band fabric is stretched slightly from the lowest part of the cup to the armhole.
-This encourages the band to “hug” the cup and allows for a better fit against the body.
+This allows for a better fit against the body.

 Pin both cups to the cradle (curves) of the band.
 (The cradle of the band will be slightly shorter than the outer edge of the cup.)
 Compare the seams of the cup at the center front and lower edge of the bridge lining to make sure the cups are placed symmetrically.
 Sew the cups to the band, stretching the band only from the bottom of the cup to the armhole so the length of the band matches the length of the cup.

 This method is slightly more complicated, but faster, since the cups are usually placed symmetrically without a further need for adjustment.

 The right cup (left breast): Sew the cup to the band from the the center front to the armhole.
 (Pinning is not necessary.)
 Remember to stretch the band only from the bottom of the cup to the armhole.

 The left cup (right breast): With the band facing wrong side up, sew the band to the cup beginning from the center front to about the lower edge of the bridge lining.
 Turn the bra band right side up and sew the rest of the cup to the band from the armhole to the point where the previous seam ended.